nagypeter/angular-node-creditscore/tutorials/sample.app.pipeline.md

 	  Normal  ScalingReplicaSet  47s (x2 over 6h)  deployment-controller  Scaled down replica set rest-jscreditscore-2526588690 to 1

 The event is about the scale down operation.

-### Clean up (!) ###

-The clean up is easy, simply delete your namespace what will destroy all the objects defined within your namespace.
-Using `kubectl` CLI issue the following command (Don't forget to replace the name of your namespace):

-	$ kubectl delete namespace <YOUR_WERCKER_ID>
-	namespace "johnasmith" deleted